 Graduation Policies from the Registrar

-- All PE requirements must be fulfilled by the last day of classes in early May
+- All PE requirements must be fulfilled by the last day of classes on May 1, 2020.

-- All financial obligations must be met by noon May 10
+- All financial obligations must be met by noon on May 8, 2020

-- All academic requirements (except honors orals) must be fulfilled by the last day of finals
+- All academic work and academic requirements (except honors orals) must be fulfilled by the last day of finals on May 14, 2020

-- All library materials must be returned after finals, or for students in honors, by Tuesday noon of the week before Commencement
+- All library course and honors materials must be returned to the library after finals, or for students in honors, by Tuesday noon May 19, 2020

-Swarthmore policy holds that in order to participate in Commencement exercises -- including robing, processing, and crossing the stage -- a senior must be completely finished with degree requirements, be voted by the faculty, and graduate in the given year.
+Swarthmore tradition and policy holds that in order to participate in Commencement exercises -- including robing, processing, and crossing the stage -- a senior must be completely finished with degree requirements and be approved by vote of the faculty, and graduate in the given year.

 Swarthmore does not permit seniors to process at Commencement without being completely finished with degree requirements, nor are seniors allowed process without actually graduating if they defer their graduation year.
 For more information, see the Registrar.